multisynq/react-together/contributing/CONTRIBUTING.md

 ### Open Development

-All work on ReactTogether happens directly on [GitHub](https://github.com/multisynq/react-together).
+All work on React Together happens directly on [GitHub](https://github.com/multisynq/react-together).
 Both core team members and external contributors send pull requests which go through the same review process.

-### Semantic Versioning

-ReactTogether follows [semantic versioning](https://semver.org/).
-We release patch versions for critical bugfixes, minor versions for new features or non-essential changes, and major versions for any breaking changes.
-Every significant change made to the `react-together` package is documented in the [changelog file](https://github.com/multisynq/react-together/blob/main/react-together/CHANGELOG.md).

-### Branch Organization

-Submit your changes directly to the [`main branch`](https://github.com/multisynq/react-together/tree/main/).
-Code that lands in `main` must be compatible with the latest stable release.
+If you want to make your own package available, we invite you to use the naming scheme `react-together-<your-lib-name>` so it's easier to find by other developers!

-### Bugs
+#### Bugs
 We are using [GitHub Issues](https://github.com/multisynq/react-together/issues) for our public bugs.
-We keep a close eye on this and try to make it clear when we have an internal fix in progress.
-Before filing a new task, try to make sure your problem doesn’t already exist.
+Before filing a new task, make sure your problem doesn’t already exist.
 The best way to get your bug fixed is to provide a reduced test case.

-### Proposing a Change
+#### Proposing a Change

 If you intend to change the public API, or introduce a new feature, we recommend [filing an issue](https://github.com/multisynq/react-together/issues/new).
 This lets us reach an agreement on your proposal before you put significant effort into it.